linkwithjs/Blog_Api/README.md

 3) Every blog post should have at least one thumbnail image.

 **Note:**
-a.
-Should have all the CRUD operation
+1) Should have all the CRUD operation
-b.
-Exception should be handled in all methods
+2) Exception should be handled in all methods
-c.
-Use MySql for database connection (i.e. Use query to perform CRUD operation)
+3) Use MySql for database connection (i.e. Use query to perform CRUD operation)